David Mark

 David Alechenu Bonaventure Mark (born 8 April 1948) is a retired Nigerian army brigadier general and politician.
 He served as the 12th president of the Nigerian Senate from 2007 to 2015 and was the Senator for Benue South senatorial district from 1999 to 2019.
-He is the interim National Chairman of the African Democratic Congress (ADC) which he joined after his resignation from the PDP in 2025.
+He is a former member of the Peoples Democratic Party (PDP) which he left in 2025 to join the African Democratic Congress (ADC) and become its interim National Chairman.
 Prior to his senatorial career, Mark was the military Governor of Niger State from 1984 to 1986, and is a one-time minister of communication.
 He is the longest serving president of the Nigerian Senate.

 Early life and education

 Mark was born in Otukpo Benue State in April 1948.
-He attended St. Francis Catholic Practicing School before attending the Nigerian Military School.
-After that he attended the Nigerian Defence Academy.
+He attended St. Francis Catholic Practicing School before attending the Nigerian Military School from 1962-1966.
+After that he attended the Nigerian Defence Academy from 1967-70.
 He was commissioned as a 2nd Lieutenant in 1970 and became a Captain in 1971.
 He was Commandant of Static Communications in 1974, then later held a political post as Chairman Abandoned Properties Implementation Committee in the Eastern region in 1976.